-The insurer’s claims data revealed that last year in New South Wales, car park collisions in December increased by 18 per cent above the annual average, with Thursday being the most common day for a car park collision*.
+The insurer’s claims data revealed that last year in South Australia, car park collisions in December increased by 18 per cent above the annual average, with Thursday being the most common day for a car park collision*.

 “We want to encourage drivers to obey the parking rules and get into the Christmas spirit by being considerate and alert for other drivers when circling the car park.
 Stress can affect your concentration and losing focus for even a second puts you at a greater risk of having a collision.”

 For a less stressful Christmas parking experience, SGIC Insurance offers the following tips: